-As you can see, there are so many different types of mental illnesses which is why it’s important to seek care whenever you feel like you’re experiencing severe symptoms.
-In addition to seeking professional care, there are ways you can use self care to look after your mental state.
+As you can see, there are so many different types of mental illnesses which is why it’s essential to seek care whenever you feel like you’re experiencing severe symptoms.
+In addition to seeking professional care, there are ways you can use self-care to look after your mental state.

 Self Care & Mental Health

-Self care relies on being self aware, which is essential for those living with mental illness.
-Having self awareness means that you understand how external factors immediately affect your health.
-Self awareness helps you recognize your triggers, how you feel, how you respond to situations emotionally, and what you must do to recover.
-That doesn’t mean that it will help when you’re at your lowest point.
+Self-care relies on being self-aware, which is essential for those living with mental illness.
+Having self-awareness means that you understand how external factors immediately affect your health.
+Self-awareness helps you recognize your triggers, how you feel, respond to situations emotionally, and what you must do to recover.
+However, that doesn’t mean that it will help when you’re at your lowest point.

-Most people cannot practice self care at their lowest point because they feel emotion heightened.
-While I encourage you to always practice self-care, I understand how much work is required and how difficult that may be for certain people.
+Most people cannot practice self-care at their lowest point because they feel emotions heightened.
+So while I encourage you to always practice self-care, I understand how much work is required and how difficult that may be for certain people.

 Mental Self Care Practices